siqihe41099/Assignment3/README.md

 - Briefly discuss the limitation(s).
 How can you improve it?
 1. I did not use realign or segment this time, so I am not sure whether the results will be better if I apply realign and segment on the data.
 Next time, I may try it on matlab.
 2. This time, I use compute_epi_mask to find the mask.
 But I cannot determine whether this is the best mask.
 I think I can create mask manully instead of using existed function.
 And I can compare the results by using different masks.
+3. I fixed the random state.
+However, I found out that for some random states, the results are lower than 0.85.
+I haven't had an idea to solve the problem.